-Congenital platelet function defects are problems with platelets, one of the blood elements needed for normal blood clotting.
+Congenital platelet function defects are problems with one of the blood elements needed for normal clots to form.
+These cells are called platelets.
 Congenital means present from birth.

 The following tests may be used to diagnose this condition:

 You may need other tests.
 Your relatives may need to be tested.

 There is no specific treatment for these disorders.

 People with bleeding disorders should avoid taking aspirin and nonsteroidal anti-inflammatory drugs (such as ibuprofen and naproxen) because they are known to affect blood clotting.
 Patients who have severe bleeding may need platelet transfusions.

 Most of the time, treatment can control the bleeding.
 However, congenital platelet function defects are life-long conditions.
 There is no cure.
 People with this problem should take steps to avoid bleeding.

 A blood test can detect the gene responsible for the platelet defect.
 You may wish to seek genetic counseling if you have a family history of this problem and are considering having children.